-Melina Belinco joined WiN in 2014, when she became an active member of the Executive Committee of WiN Argentina – Mujeres del Sector Nuclear-.
-In 2018 she acted as General Co-Chair of the Joint IYNC/WiN Global Annual Conference (IYNCWIN18) held in Argentina, and for the first time in Latin American and the Caribbean (LAC).
-She is a specialist in International Cooperation, with over 13 years of experience in Technical Cooperation working at the main Argentine R&D institution in the nuclear field, the National Atomic Energy Commission (CNEA) of the Republic of Argentina, currently as National Liaison Officer to the IAEA and Section Head of International Organizations, Institutional Relations Department.
+Melina Belinco joined WiN in 2014 when she became an active member of the Executive Committee of WiN Argentina – Mujeres del Sector Nuclear-.
+In 2018 she acted as General Co-Chair of the Joint IYNC/WiN Global Annual Conference (IYNCWIN18) held in Argentina, and for the first time in Latin America and the Caribbean (LAC).
+She is a specialist in International Cooperation, with 15 years of experience in Technical Cooperation working at the main Argentine R&D institution in the nuclear field, the National Atomic Energy Commission (CNEA) of the Republic of Argentina, currently as Deputy Manager of International Organizations and National Liaison Officer to the IAEA.

 From June 2016 to December 2017 she was appointed to undertake a special assignment to support the planning, design, implementation, and closure of both national and regional projects at the IAEA Department of Technical Cooperation in Vienna.
 In addition, she was designated Divisional Focal Point for planning and coordinating the International Conference on the IAEA Technical Cooperation Programme.

 She has been actively involved in several initiatives to promote gender equality in Science, Technology and Innovation, and has been strongly committed to the strengthening of the participation of women in the nuclear sector.
 For her contribution to gender equality and to support young generations in the nuclear field, she was acknowledged with the WiN Special Award at the World Nuclear Exhibition 2018 in Paris.
-In this regard, she was recruited as an IAEA expert in training activities aimed at enhancing leadership skills of young people and women from LAC in the nuclear field, and is currently leading a project to build a WiN Chapter in the region, with the support of the intergovernmental Regional Cooperation Agreement for the Promotion of Nuclear Science and Technology in Latin America and the Caribbean (ARCAL).
+In this regard, she was recruited as an IAEA expert in training activities aimed at enhancing leadership skills of young people and women from LAC in the nuclear field and has led the creation of a WiN Chapter in the region, with the support of the intergovernmental Regional Cooperation Agreement for the Promotion of Nuclear Science and Technology in Latin America and the Caribbean (ARCAL).